schleuder/schleuder-cli/README.md

 The configuration file specifies how to connect to the Schleuder API.
 If it doesn't exist, it will be filled with the default settings.

 The default settings will work out of the box with the default settings of Schleuder if both are running on the same host.
-To connect via a network you have to setup transport encryption as described in [the online documentation](https://schleuder.nadir.org/docs/).

 **Options**